The holidays and the end of the year will be here before you know it.

 Many organizations will be vying for attention in the inbox so plan to send at least every two weeks.

 Social media channels are a great way to boost the visibility of your emails and your organization as a whole.
 Social media streams move fast.
 Post multiple times a day to increase the chances of people seeing your post.
-Check out this infographic for suggestions on how frequent to post for each platform.

 Tip: For email and social communications, use your reporting information to determine the best time to send and post for your organization.